dreilly369/PyzanoFSIC/README.md

 --email-db True
 ```
 option to have the VirusTotal results DB emailed to the configured Admin Email via a GMail account.
 The Database is base64 encoded and sent as text inside an email.

+# Limitations
+Currently there is a known limitation on the size of the Binary that can be stored in the MySQL Database.
+This is becaue of the max_allowed_packet size.
+Currently the maximum packet size allowed is 1Gb.
+There us also a restriction on the length of the encoded binary's string.
+That limit is 4,294,967,295 characters.
+Pyzano will throw an exception if either of these conditions is violated.
+You may still scan these files, and store their meta data, but you will nto be able to create a binary backup via Pyzano.